Today I want to share with you the typical scenario from the life of a traveling photographer.

 Step 1 – Lightroom

 Like I mentioned before, the Lightroom processing was minimal.
-All I had to do is to do is to use the Rapid Editing for Landscapes using the following settings:
+All I had to do is to use the Rapid Editing for Landscapes using the following settings:

 Lightroom Editing Formula: Point Lobos (13, 21, 38)